joshjon/nocturnal/README.md

 ### System Requirements

 Nocturnal is only supported on macOS High Sierra 10.13 or later, and requires a Mac that supports [Night Shift](https://support.apple.com/en-us/HT207513#requirements).
+App Silicon Macs are also not currently supported.

 ### Installation